Gravitational Lensing Characteristics of the Transparent Sun: Solutions of the lens equation

-Essentially equation (\ref{sol}) is a mapping from $\vec \theta \rightarrow \vec \beta$, as the observer traces the ray back to the source.
-The numerical solution of equation (\ref{sol}) yields the image locations.
-The $2D$ potential of the lens plane, then appears in the lens equation as elements of the inverse metric $g^{\alpha\beta}$ \citep{schneider}. $\psi(\vec \theta)$ is a function of $\vec r$ (radius) only, owing to the circular symmetry.
+The numerical solution of equation (\ref{lens}) yields the image locations. $\vec \alpha$ is a function of $\vec r$ (radius) only, owing to the circular symmetry.
 In general it is a function of two parameters of a polar coordinate system.
 In other words, the source and the image locations do not align on a straight line.

 The solutions to the lens equation have a maximum of three roots.
 Any vertical line in the $\beta-\theta$ plane corresponds to a fixed source location, the points of intersection of which are the corresponding image locations.
-Inspection of Fig. \ref{betatheta} shows that sources far from the optic axis are seen as a single image.
+Inspection of Figure \ref{betatheta} shows that sources far from the optic axis are seen as a single image.
 The $\beta-\theta$ curves are conformal transformations for the mapping $\vec \theta \rightarrow \vec \beta$ for every observer location $D_L$.
-Note that the Fig. \ref{betatheta} is based on an inverted map that is used to calculate the magnification.
+Note that Figure \ref{betatheta} is based on an inverted map that is used to calculate the magnification.

 At $\beta=0$ the two images are equally separated from the optic axis.
 The assumed spherical symmetry of the lens will generate a circular Einstein ring on the lens plane.
 The formation of a real Einstein ring requires that a source be placed exactly along the line joining the observer through the center of the lens, which, for realistic cases, only occurs for sources of finite size.
 Nevertheless, an Einstein ring still has theoretical significance since it separates sets of images \citep{nemiroff93}.
 For example, as the source moves behind the lens, no source image will ever be seen to cross an Einstein ring.